nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Remove a tag from a specified food item in your fridge.

-Format: `untag <index> n/<tag name>`
+Format: `untag INDEX n/TAG NAME`
-- Remove `Tag Name` from the food item with index `Index`
+* Remove `Tag Name` from the food item with index `Index`
+* Only one tag can be from a food item per command
-- Index refers to any number on the food item list and must be a positive number, i.e., 1, 2, 3, 4, …
+* Index refers to any number on the food item list and must be a positive number, i.e., 1, 2, 3, 4, …

 Example:
 `untag 1 n/vegetables` displays